tytydraco/yessleep/out/Dont_Answer_in_Your_Own_Voice.md

-“Dad, there’s someone in here with me.”
+"Dad, there's someone in here with me."